 Head into the main towns of Moyogalpa and Altagracia.
 Moyogalpa is the commercial centre and gateway to Ometepe, serviced by the ferry from San Jorge one hour away.
 This little metropolis offers a good base for exploring Ometepe, with a number of hotel options, restaurants, bars and services.

-Concepción provides a constantly changing and always dramatic backdrop to this village atmosphere.
+Concepción provides a constantly changing and always dramatic backdrop to this charming village atmosphere.
 Moyogalpa is a lovely spot to stop for a coffee and watch the Ometepe world go by.

 Hire A Bike Or Scooter – Take in the sights, see the villages and meet the people.

 The great beauty of Ometepe is the friendly people, the landscapes and the simpler way of life.
 This is an island where you can really switch off and relax.
-Take a ride around the islands various villages and you will find lovely eateries by the beach, how horse and oxen are still so integral to daily life and the many smiling, friendly people.
+Take a ride around the islands various villages, and you will find lovely eateries by the beach, how horse and oxen are still so integral to daily life and the many smiling, friendly people.
 While Ometepe is by no means a fancy island, it is very rich.

 Taxis are more expensive than on the mainland or even The Corn Islands.
 This is attributed to the high fuel costs on the island.
-Expect around $20 USD for most trips.
+Expect around USD $20 for most trips.

 Food is still as cheap as you would find anywhere in Nicaragua.
-Expect around $1.25 USD for a beer and around $3 – $7 USD for a restaurant meal.
+Expect around USD $1.25 for a beer and around $3 – USD $7 for a restaurant meal.

 As there is only one main road around the island that is sealed, getting around can be slow.
-If you bring your own car from the mainland, a high clearance 4×4 is recommended especially if you want to explore off the beaten track.
+If you bring your own car or hire car from the mainland, a high clearance 4×4 is recommended.
+Especially if you want to explore off the beaten track.